amadeuspzs/TinyTX/README.md

 And the radio module libraries have evolved.

+## High level design

 This project will create a TinyTX4 using:

 1. RFM69
 2. ATtiny1614
 3. lowpowerlab's [RFM69](https://github.com/lowpowerlab/rfm69) library

+And release all hardware and software in this repository.

+Stay tuned for updates!